12 Asylum Seekers Julián Castro Escorted To The U.S. Border Sent Back To Mexico

 The asylum seekers were hoping they could be allowed to wait in the United States for their immigration court dates instead of Mexico where they said they faced violence and harassment because they identify as LGBTQ.

-Democratic Presidential candidate @JulianCastro will stop by Matamoros, MX today to meet with asylum seekers who have been waiting for months for their immigration court dates under @POTUS Remain in MX program.— Reynaldo Leaños Jr. (@ReynaldoLeanos) October 7, 2019
+Today @JulianCastro @JodiGoodwin17 @danimarr94 and @RobertoAleLopez are at international bridge to see if LGBTQ group can be allowed in to wait for immigration court date in US instead of waiting in MX under @POTUS Remain in MX policy pic.twitter.com/rAguWt28Df— Reynaldo Leaños Jr. (@ReynaldoLeanos) October 7, 2019

-He’s going to spend time with a group of lgbtq asylum seekers https://t.co/PRRMOCF8xQ pic.twitter.com/maSTGgwuqU
+Castro walked with the group and their lawyers, along with a deaf woman and her three relatives, across the international bridge and asked Customs and Border Protection to allow them in, claiming an exemption to the MPP because of their status.

-Castro walked with the group and their lawyers across the international bridge and asked Customs and Border Patrol to allow them in, claiming an exemption to the MPP because of their status.
+"These families and these individuals can't spend one more night or day here, and we need this to work," Marrero Hi said on Monday.

 The Remain in Mexico policy is supposed to allow for "vulnerable" populations to circumvent the program.
+Marrero Hi said the vulnerable gay and lesbian asylum seekers have waited in Mexico for months.

 Immigration attorneys and the Texas Civil Rights Project have been advocating for CBP to conduct non-refoulement interviews with members of the LGBTQ community seeking asylum a process that allows them to be taken out of the MPP process.

-Customs and Border Patrol admitted the group and agreed to reprocessed them.
+Customs and Border Protection admitted the group and agreed to reprocess them.

 Afterward while addressing reporters, Castro again called for an end to the Trump administration's Remain in Mexico policy.